saeedsh/docker-druid/README.md

 - 1 overlord
 - 1 middlemanager
 - 1 historical

+as well as the following UIs :

+- Swiv
+- Metabase
+- Superset

 The image contains the full druid distribution and use the default druid cli.
 If no command is provided the image will run as a broker.